Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-- Bacon has its own holiday—September 3 is ‘International Bacon Day.’
+- Bacon has its own holiday—the first Saturday before Labor Day is ‘International Bacon Day.’

 - Over 1.7 billion (yes, billion with a B) pounds of bacon are used each year in restaurants (including fast-food restaurants).
 That’s equivalent to the weight of 8 ½ Nimitz-class aircraft carriers.